Student Scholar Showcase

 - Internships - submissions in this category will be descriptions and summaries of experiences obtained during LC-sponsored internships.
 Projects may be presented as posters, and require the approval of faculty mentors.

-For more information, please contact Dr. Allison B. Jablonski (email@example.com).
+For more information about the Student Scholar Showcase, please contact Dr. Allison B. Jablonski (email@example.com).